tldr-pages/tldr/pages/common/http-server.md

 `http-server -d {{false}}`

-- Start a HTTP server on the default port with SSL using the specified certificates:
+- Start a HTTPS server on the default port using the specified certificates:

 `http-server --ssl --cert {{path/to/cert.pem}} --key {{path/to/key.pem}}`

-- Start a HTTP server and include the client's IP in the output logging:
+- Start a HTTP server and include the client's IP address in the output logging:

 `http-server --log-ip`